How I Set Up My A9 Bodies for Weddings

 Most of the buttons on the body are configurable (with the video record button being the most notable exception).
 Here are a few highlights of how mine are set up:

 - C3 (back of camera, upper left): Shutter type (silent, mechanical, or auto).
-Unlike all of the other buttons, this one is not reachable with the right thumb or forefinger, so it's not as readily accessible while shooting, but it's not something that I typically have to change.
-In fact, I almost never use this button, since I incorporate changing the shutter type into my main presets as discussed above (preset 1 uses silent shutter, for available light shooting, preset 2 uses mechanical shutter, for flash shooting).
+Unlike all of the other buttons, this one is not reachable with the right thumb or forefinger, so it's not as readily accessible while shooting, but it's not something that I typically have to change often.
+In fact, I almost never use this button, since I incorporate changing the shutter type into my main presets as discussed above (presets 1 and 3 use silent shutter, for available light shooting, preset 2 uses mechanical shutter, for flash shooting).
 But even though the A9's silent shutter can cope with almost any lighting conditions without banding (as long as the shutter speed isn't too high), I like having quick access to switch to the mechanical shutter just in case I encounter a problem.
 I do not use the auto setting for shutter, as the factors the camera uses to determine which shutter type to use are more applicable to sports shooting.

 - DISP (rear wheel up): I leave this at the default configuration of cycling through shooting display modes, but the A9 allows you to enable/disable the various pages (in other words, if there's a certain display page that you're never going to use, you can disable it so you don't have to cycle through it).
-Because I generally don't have a need to change the display while shooting, I instead disable all the other pages except for the one that turns the LCD off.
+Because I generally don't have a need to change the display while shooting, I instead disable all the other pages except for the one that turns the LCD off and one other.
 In effect, this turns the DISP button into a toggle that turns the LCD off and on, enabling me to leave it off most of the time while quickly being able to turn it on for those low-angle shots or above-the-head reception shots.
 Thankfully, in a recent firmware update Sony implemented a more DSLR-like behavior of the LCD... even if it is switched off for shooting, certain actions (such as pressing the menu button, changing ISO, WB, or other settings, viewing previously captured images, etc.) will cause the LCD to turn on temporarily (instead of just showing these items in the EVF, as was the previous behavior).

 - ISO (rear wheel right): I leave this at the default of ISO selection as well.